minako-ph/clasp-ts-template/README.md

 }
 ```

-or you can create a new project
+or you can also create a new project
 ```bash
 yarn clasp create
 ```